cerealcommander/machamp/README.md

     <img src="https://media.giphy.com/media/NmTqx5EmcG2kg1CnKG/giphy.gif" alt="Machamp.cc"/>
   </div>
   <br />
-  <p align="center"><b> Six Machamps, 24 Arms, one Pokémon Rom Hack Run and all the glory! </b> </p>
+  <p align="center"><b> Six Machamps, 24 Arms, one idea with many Pokemon runs ahead. </b> </p>
 </p>

 # 🥊.©© What is Machamp.CC?

-[Machamp.CC](https://www.machamp.cc) is the chronology of a very special Pokémon Inclement Emerald Run.
-In this run, we'll only be using the Machop line of Pokémon to beat the game.
+[Machamp.CC](https://www.machamp.cc) catalogs some very special Pokémon runs.
+This is a static site that catalogs the Pokémon games that have been completed using only the Machop line.
 That’s right!
-Only Machops, Machokes or Machamps can be used the entire length of Inclement Emerald.
+Only Machops, Machokes or Machamps can be used the entire length of any Pokémon game by me, **CerealCommander**.

 Let's jump into it:

 ### 📏 Ruleset
-The ruleset is pretty simple, use only the Machop line of Pokémon to conquer the Inclement Emerald Rom hack.
+The ruleset is pretty simple, use only the Machop line of Pokémon to conquer Pokémon runs.
 To help clarify what that really means, here’s a clear ruleset list defined by me, @cerealcommander:

 - More Caps
 - Normal Mode